Principles 2-4 of the Building Biology Principles concern Community Planning:

 How can we meet the needs of community, families and individuals of all ages?

 In Building Biology, we use nature as the gold standard.
 By this we mean that we try to emulate the conditions that exist in nature to enhance life.
 In nature the key to success is symbiosis whereby complex systems operate optimally together in a mutually beneficial relationship.
+In this mutualistic type of relationship, the species in the association gain benefits that exceed the costs.
+Mutualism fosters harmony by promoting biological fitness of one another.
+(Reference 1)

 In this course we examine exemplary case studies that realize Building Biology criteria for healthier cities.
 Some of the guidelines that are photographically documented include capturing the essence of character that is unique to a city, and creating vital public spaces.
 Other examples focus on environmental conditions, such as greening urban areas, managing traffic with a balance of mixed uses, managing rainwater ecologically, and integrating renewable energy and energy reduction into communities.